 The fourth accessory is the wireless security keypad.
 The keypad lets you set your system to different modes.
 There’s a Home Arm, Away Arm, and Disarm mode.
 The control keypad can be placed anywhere within a 250-foot range from the hub.
-Instead of normal PINs, it has a unique, non-numeric passcode that you can personalize.
+Instead of using a traditional PIN, it uses a unique, non-numeric passcode that you can personalize.

 The final accessory compatible with the Smanos K1 system is the 90db indoor siren.
 It runs on four CR123A batteries with a lifespan of up to two years.
 You can even set rules as to when you want the siren to sound.

 Aside from sensors and accessories, the K1 hub works with two of Smanos’ security cameras: the DB-20 smart video doorbell and the PT-180 Panoramic Wi-Fi Camera.

 The DB-20 doorbell camera is designed to stand guard at your front door.
 Not unlike other doorbell cameras, it will notify you via the Smanos app if someone rings your doorbell or if it detects motion.
 You can also use the app to talk to your guests via two-way audio or to view a live feed.